artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ![](../../img/setup1.PNG)

 Currently, Raspberry Pi OS is available in the 32bit version, with the 64bit version in beta.
-Choose whichever version you prefer, with desktop, or without and download it; personally I'm going for the *Lite* variant with no desktop environment.
+Choose whichever version you prefer: with desktop, or without, and download it.
+Personally I'm going for the *Lite* variant with no desktop environment.

 Let's get to it.